EnautMendi/Muskit/README.md

 ## Configuration Files
 - QuantumGate.py to select quantum gates to be used in MutantsGenerator or to specify new gates to be used by Muskit.
 A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/QuantumGates.py"> here </a>.
-- generatorConfig.py is the configuration file for MutantsGenerator component.
+- generatorConfig.py is the configuration file for the MutantsGenerator component.
 A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/generatorConfig.py">here </a>.
-- executorConfig.py is the configuration file for the MutantsExecutor.
+- executorConfig.py is the configuration file for the MutantsExecutor component.
 A sample file is available <a href=https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/executorConfig.py>here </a>.
 - analyzerConfig.py.
+A configuration file for Test Analyzer.
 A sample file is available <a href="">here</a>.

 ## Test Cases
 - testcase.py to specify test cases.
 A sample is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/testCases.py">here </a>
-- ProgramSpecifications...
+- ProgramSpecifications required for test analzyer.
+A smaple file is available <a href="">here</a>.

 ## Command Line
 - Command 1